RsyncProject/rsync/rsync.1.md

     See also [the daemon version of these options](#daemon-opt--ipv4).

-    If rsync was complied without support for IPv6, the `--ipv6` option will have no effect.
+    If rsync was compiled without support for IPv6, the `--ipv6` option will have no effect.
 The `rsync --version` output will contain "`no IPv6`" if is the case.